St Andrew’s Prep, Eastbourne

 Head and ethos

-Gareth Jones has been working in prep schools for 18 years.
-A former head of athletics, he’s keen on sport, as well as music.
+Gareth Jones has been working in prep schools for 19 years.
+A former housemaster and head of sport, he’s keen also keen on music.
 He grew up the youngest of ten, so knows a thing or two about family dynamics.
 His wife, Jemma, who also teaches at the school is on the England Masters Hockey Team.
-Their cute dachshund sometimes also makes a lively appearance in the corridoors.
+Their cute dachshund Dexter sometimes also makes a lively appearance in the corridors.

-Last term – very much before the heatwave properly hit – the head completed a brave 64 day challenge to swim in the sea every morning before school.
-The sponsorship money he raised will help fund the school’s new pavilion.
+In the 2018 summer term – very much before the heatwave properly hit – the head completed a brave 64 day challenge to swim in the sea every morning before school.
+The sponsorship money he raised has helped to fund the school’s fantastic new pavilion.

 He stresses St Andrews is ‘not a school for rigid rules’ and the aim is to encourage children to think ‘in the right way’ and to think for themselves.
 There’s a lot of emphasis on collaboration, empathy and problem solving.
 With an eye on future careers, as well as creating good citizens, he believes this mindset will equip children with the soft skills important in the modern workplace, like the ability to adapt.
 It can also work as an antidote to the pressures of social media.

-The school has an eco committee working towards green accreditations.
+The school has an eco committee which secured the eco-schools silver award in 2018.
 There’s also a pupil-lead school council, which discusses a theme once a term.
 Past topics have included the role of prefects, behaviour in lessons and recycling.
 The council was also behind the recent rule change that means girls are now allowed to wear trousers as part of their uniform.

-In line with the school’s emphasis on independent thought, from September there will be a new thinking skills programme for years five and six covering subjects like philosophy and problem solving.
-There’s also an emphasis on public speaking, and, as part of its affiliation with Eastbourne College, St Andrew’s currently has access to a Debater in Residence – a woman who is among the top Ivy League debaters in the States.
+In line with the school’s emphasis on independent thought, the head introduced a new thinking skills programme for years five and six covering subjects like philosophy and problem solving.
+There’s also an emphasis on public speaking, and, as part of its affiliation with Eastbourne College, St Andrew’s currently has access to a Debater in Residence – who is among the top Ivy League debaters in the States.
+The school is also focusing on Growth Mindset to encourage strong moral and intellectual character.

 Touch typing is on the school curriculum – a super useful skill that has somewhat fallen by the wayside since the olden days of the typing pool.

 I love the idea of the head’s annual entrepreneurship scheme, which sees him give £10 each to year seven pupils for them to invest and increase in original ways.
-This year 47 pupils took part and the return was over tenfold, netting £4,800.
+This year the return from an initial investment of £420 was £5,735!
 Shoe cleaning, cake sales, car washing and selling crafts were among the pupil’s initiatives.
 A couple of enterprising boys even put on a dinner party and sold tickets to teachers!

 Err, no, the head doesn’t pocket the profits from the scheme – pupils give presentations in order to bid for donations on behalf of their favourite charities.